 The GBV risk for the project is assessed as high.
 The proposed project activities will involve major civil works through skilled (from the host community) and unskilled (from the DRP community) labor.
 Although a strict labor code of conducted will be enforced, a key concern is the potential exposure to sexual exploitation and abuse (SEA), sexual harassment (SHA) and GBV for females in the area.
 During the construction of the pipelines many women and vulnerable groups in the project location may be exposed to male laborers, which may lead to sexual harassment of varying degrees.
 A GRM will be established to deal with related issues.
 The team will conduct consultation meetings with the DRP & Host communities, contractors and labor to address GBV.
 In this meeting, another topic of discussion will be the 'do's and don'ts' during implementation of the subproject intervention to mitigate all the cross-cutting issues.
 The expected impact of the sub-project on the various stakeholders, women and vulnerable groups is expected to be positive and will create a friendly socioeconomic climate to implement the intervention.
-It has been determined that Camp WASH Focal, DRP communities and their community leader have no objection to establish the MPWSS in the proposed site of Camp.
-If any odd situation will create the GRC will be tried to minimize according to follow the ESMF GRM guideline.
-On the other hand, if any private land/land leases issues required, the team will be conducted consultation meeting with the owner and related stake holder according the ESMF & resettlement guideline.
+It has been determined that Camp WASH Focal, DRP communities and their community leader have no objection to install Non Piped Deep Tara Tubewell in the proposed site of Camp-05.
+If any odd situations arise, the GRC will attempt to mitigate any issues according to the ESMF GRM guideline.
+On the other hand, if any private land/land leases issues arise, the team will conduct a consultation meeting with the owner and relevant stakeholders according to the ESMF & resettlement guideline.

 UNFPA is being hired as a specialized organization to deal with the GBV activities.
 This project is a part of the Gender Component of the UNFPA 9th Country Programme and will contribute to achieve the CP outcome 3 "Advanced gender equality, women's and girls' empowerment, and reproductive rights, including for the most vulnerable and marginalized women, adolescents and youth".
+In the event any issues on GBV arise, they will be well communicated with UNFPA through appropriate channels to resolve the issue following proper processes.